vlOd2/MCClassicServerList/README.md

 I will revisit and recreate it from scratch but for now this is what you have to use

 # How do I use it?
+For this step you should have a domain registered and opened the TCP port you specified in the config<br>
+If you don't have a domain you can replace url with "http://[your public ip]" (you can get your ip by going to http://icanhazip.com/)<br>
+If people outside your network can't access your list, make sure your listen port is opened, some isps block the default port used and port forwarding entirely! (you can use https://www.yougetsignal.com/tools/open-ports/ to check)

 1. Download python from https://www.python.org/downloads/
 2. Download MCClassicServerList.py from this repository
 3. Edit the settings listed bellow in MCClassicServerList.py: